 In a state this appealing, it’s no surprise that the housing market is booming.
 Median home values in Minnesota have doubled over the past decade.
 That said, home values aren’t that higher than the national average, so there’s a ton of potential growth to be found for buyers and investors alike.

 Commission is the single largest cost of selling your home in Minnesota, but Clever can help you save on that front.
-Clever pre-negotiates low commission rates of 1%, or a flat fee of $3,000 if your home sells for less than $350,000, and it only works with vetted top agents in Minnesota.
+Clever pre-negotiates low commission rates of 1.5%, and it only works with vetted top agents in Minnesota.
 Contact Clever today to find out how it can help you!

 We gathered our commission rate data from a survey of 630 of our partner agents.
 The survey asked about standard local rates for both listing and buying agents.